raehik/old-blog.raehik.net/_drafts/2015-01-10-writing-a-custom-redcarpet-renderer.md

 When I'm writing I don't like interrupting my train of thought.
-It easily occurs when I decide "ooh, this is a nice song, let me Google the artist" or when I'm experiencing [presque vu](!Wikipedia) and resolve to find a more fitting word.
-(I had to Google for that word, by the way.)
+It easily occurs when I decide "ooh, this is a nice song, let me Google the artist" or when I'm experiencing [presque vu](!Wikipedia) and resolve to find a more fitting word (I had to Google for that word, by the way).
 Another of the more irritating issues I've had is linking to pages in my writing.
 I frequently link to two websites in particular, [GitHub](https://github.com) and [Wikipedia](https://en.wikipedia.org).
-Having to Google the page I want, click on it, copy the URL and finally paste it into my terminal is tiresome.
+Having to Google the page I want, click on it, copy the URL and finally paste it into my terminal is tedious and sometimes I lose focus and end up browsing the Internet.

 [Gwern](http://gwern.net), a writer I follow who writes extensively in almost uncountable disciplines, keeps the source for his website in a